Fenris42/CC-Mine/README.md

 - Optional: Place a stack of torches in inventory
 - Start program by typing: "mine" and hitting enter
 - When turtle is done mining it will return to its starting position with a report
+- Recommend placing so there is a 2 block wide wall between tunnels

 ## Instalation: